 The grand finale will take place on 12 April, with nostalgic displays at the National Waterfront Museum Swansea and the Hafod-Morfa Copperworks.

-For tickets to this unique experience visit www.themanengine.co.uk - tickets will be released during January - and keep your eyes open for some fantastic competitions in the run up to Easter.
+For tickets to this unique experience visit www.themanengine.co.uk - tickets are now online - and keep your eyes open for some fantastic competitions in the run up to Easter.
 And, if you are lucky enough see Man Engine in The Valleys then please share your epic experiences on social media with the hashtag #ManEngineCymru.